 - Kohima will be crowded due to the influx of tourists for the festival.
 It is advisable to opt for home stays or camp site around the festival venue.
 It can make your life pretty easy as you will not get stuck in the long traffic on the road from Kohima to Kisama.

-- If you are camping, bring your own sleeping bag, backpack, torch, travel pillow, woolens and other necessary equipment.
+- If you are camping, bring your own sleeping bag, a backpack for your personal belongings, a torch, a travel pillow, woolens and other necessary equipment.
 You can rent a camp at any campsite, but if you are not well equipped, you have to rent everything there.

 - The nights are freezing cold.
 So, make sure that you carry enough heavy woolens, socks, gloves, caps, etc. Though, days are pretty pleasant otherwise.